-4:2.1 Hepatitis B Post-Exposure Prophylaxis (HBV PEP)
+4:2.2 Hepatitis B Post-Exposure Prophylaxis (PEP)

-British and US guidelines recommend that all previously unvaccinated patients be offered vaccination against Hepatitis B following sexual assault.
-(KPI) There is evidence that where there is a risk of Hepatitis B acquisition, administration of Hepatitis B vaccine may prevent Hepatitis B infection.
-This is a course of 3 intramuscular injections over 6 months and is administered in the SATU when the patient initially presents, at 1 month and 6 months following the incident.
-Accelerated vaccination courses may also be considered in high risk situations.
+British and US guidelines recommend that all previously unvaccinated patients be offered vaccination against Hepatitis B following sexual assault.^{3,4} (KPI) ii There is evidence that where there is a risk of Hepatitis B acquisition, administration of Hepatitis B vaccine may prevent Hepatitis B infection.^{10,11} This is a course of 3 intramuscular injections over 6 months and is administered in the SATU when the patient initially presents, and then 1 month and 6 months following the incident.
+Accelerated vaccination courses may also be considered in high risk individuals.7

-When the perceived risk of Hepatitis B is high (for example where the alleged assailant is known to be Hepatitis B surface antigen positive) Hepatitis B immunoglobulin should be considered for unvaccinated or known non-responders to HBV vaccination within 48 hours and no later than 7 days after the incident.
+When the perceived risk of Hepatitis B is high (for example where the alleged assailant is known to be Hepatitis B surface antigen positive) Hepatitis B immunoglobulin should be considered within 48 hours and no later than 7 days.
 In most SATUs this will mean referral to an Emergency Department.
 In patients who have previously been vaccinated, or in whom natural immunity is likely, urgent Hepatitis B full markers (specimen sent to the National Virus Reference Laboratory at UCD or your local lab) can be checked to assess the need for vaccination.
 Administration of Hepatitis B vaccine to a patient who is already immune is not harmful.
-Combined vaccination for Hepatitis A and B should be considered in gay and bisexual men who have sex with men (gbMSM).